Admin-7/Mr-Robot-techniques/Getting-started-on-InfoSec.md

 # "Start with a few PicoCTF challenges, then follow up with Hacker Highschool."

-For people who prefer to "learn by doing," consider trying your hand at any of the [PicoCTF](https://picoctf.com/) challenges.
+For people who prefer to "learn by doing," consider trying to tackle any of the [PicoCTF](https://picoctf.com/) challenges.
 These hacking puzzles are designed for younger teenagers and are thus an easily approachable starting point for all ages and skill levels.
 When you get stuck or feel like taking a break, start reading *[Hacker Highschool](http://hackerhighschool.org/lessons.html)* lessons.

 **Do this:**